kizu/kizu.ru/src/posts/2025-03-24-svg-linked-parameters-workaround/index.en.md

 #### The Spark

-My most recent experiments on this started from a random [Mastodon thread](https://mastodon.social/@spiralganglion/113921387566692673) by [Ivan Reese](https://ivanish.ca/) almost two months ago, in which he shared some work-in-progress bits of CSS with SVG inside.
-I’ll quote one of the challenges[^last-example] he had:
+My most recent experiments on this started from a random [Mastodon thread](https://mastodon.social/@spiralganglion/113921387566692673) by [Ivy Reese](https://ivy.boo/) almost two months ago, in which she shared some work-in-progress bits of CSS with SVG inside.
+I’ll quote one of the challenges[^last-example] she had:

 [^last-example]: My [last demo](#one-more-use-case-link-underlines) in this article solves this challenge, as well as a few others mentioned in that thread. <!-- offset="3" span="2" -->